IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 # Conclusion

 Although the presented workflow gets the job done, it has its own limitations and weaknesses, which one has to be aware of.

 This leads me to a request for feedback.
 If you have any suggestions regarding improving the workflow, please leave a comment below.
 I am particularly curious to see if there is an elegant, robust solution to communicating with Docker containers running in virtual machines in Compute Engine.

+Thank you!

 [Airflow]: https://airflow.apache.org/
 [Compute Engine]: https://cloud.google.com/compute/